Kolkata district: Livelihood

 As per the 2011 census, Kolkata district has 1,795,740 total workers (main and marginal) forming 39.93% of the district population.
 The remaining population of 2,700,954 (60.07%) belongs to the non-workers category.
 While amongst the males 59.93% are total workers and 40.07% are non-workers, amongst the females 17.91% are total workers and 82.09% are non-workers.

 94.61% of the total workers in urban Kolkata earn their livelihood as other workers, followed by 3.81% as household workers.
 Only 0.89% of total workers are engaged as cultivators and 0.69% are engaged as agricultural labourers.
-The type of workers that come under the category of “other workers” include all government servants, municipal employees, teachers, factory workers, plantation workers, those engaged in trade, commerce, business, transport, banking, mining, construction, political or social work, priests, entertainment artists, and so on.
+The type of workers that come under the category of “other workers” include all government servants, municipal employees, teachers, factory workers, plantation workers,information technology workers,those engaged in trade, commerce, business, transport, banking, mining, construction, political or social work, priests, entertainment artists, and so on.